 To being making cool whip dyed Easter eggs, you'll want to start by placing a few hard-boiled eggs in a mixing bowl and top with distilled white vinegar.
 There's something about the reaction of the eggshell to the vinegar that really lets it soak up all the food dye.
 After taking a two-minute bath, drain the eggs and pat dry with a paper towel.
 Now, grab a baking sheet and spread out a layer of Cool Whip.

-Add drops of various food coloring dyes on top of the Cool Whip, then drag a toothpick through.
-This will be like your paint palette where creativity thrives.
+Add drops of food coloring dyes on top of the Cool Whip, then drag a toothpick through.
+This multicolored bed of dyed whipped topping will be like your paint palette where creativity thrives.
 With your palette ready, let's paint!
 Take an egg and roll it through the dye.
-You'll notice the fun design already taking hold.
-Roll a few more eggs, then let them sit on the Cool Whip for about ten minutes.
+You'll notice the fun marbled effect design already taking hold.
+Roll a few more eggs, then let them sit on the Cool Whip for about 10 minutes.
 Once time is up, rinse, and the eggs are done.

 While I haven't tried it, the same effect can be achieved with shaving cream, although it's probably better to stick with edible ingredients if you're going to ingest the eggs.
 It may be a good idea to wear some disposable gloves too.
 Egg dye can get a little messy on the hands when you roll your eggs.